babak2/SearchTerm/README.md

 ```

 ## Dependencies
-C++ Libraries and the version installed on the development machine:
+C++ Libraries and the version installed on the development machine.

+Make sure you have Docker installed (if Docker is used)

 ### .hpp Dependencies
 These are header-only libraries that are included as part of this project.
 No installation is required.